CESNET/warden-archive/README.md

 It periodically downloads new messages from Warden and stores them to files in given directory.
 Each file contains messages recevied on a particular day, one message per line.
 The files are named by the date, `YYYY-DD-MM`, the file of the current day (which is still being filled) is named `YYYY-DD-MM.current` and is renamed as soon as new file is to be created (i.e. just after midnight).

-If the attached cron script is used, each finished file is automatically gzipped few minutes after midnight, so the `archive` directory contains gzipped files named `YYYY-DD-MM.gz` instead.
+If the attached cron script is used, each finished file is automatically processed by process_daily_file.sh script.
+By default, this script counts number of alerts received in the day and then compress the file using gzip.
+Thereore, in such setting, the `archive` directory contains gzipped files named `YYYY-DD-MM.gz` instead.
+You can add any other commads to the script for further processing.

 The `warden_archiver.py` script should run constantly.
 It is recommended to run it via systemd using the attached unit file (assuming systemd-based system).

 **Note:** The example configuration and other auxiliary files assume the archive is located at `/data/warden_archive/` and the archive should be run by user `wardenarchiver`.

 ## Installation